Akhil-Gaddam/Simple-Sales-Dashboard-Design/README.md

 ## Key Insights

-1️.Sales steadily increase toward Q4, peaking in November and December.
+1️- Sales steadily increase toward Q4, peaking in November and December.
-2️.
-The West region has the highest sales, followed by the East, indicating strong regional performance.
+2️- The West region has the highest sales, followed by the East, indicating strong regional performance.
-3️.
-Technology contributes the highest share of sales (36.4%), followed closely by Office Supplies and Furniture.
+3️- Technology contributes the highest share of sales (36.4%), followed closely by Office Supplies and Furniture.
-4️.
-Sales dip during mid-year months, indicating possible seasonal or sales cycle factors.
+4️- Sales dip during mid-year months, indicating possible seasonal or sales cycle factors.

 ## Learnings